 The school encourages individuals to put their names to allegations.
-Concerns expressed anonymously are much less powerful but they will be considered.
+Concerns expressed anonymously are much less powerful but they will be considered, and there is a facility to do this on the staff intranet.

-П seriousness of the issues raised

-ochodoness of the losaes falsea

-credibility of the concern; and

-likelihood of confirming the allegation from attributable sources.
+The factors to be taken into account would include the: seriousness of the issues raised credibility of the concern; and ikelihood of confirming the allegation from attributable sources.
 Untrue Allegations